Deltkastel/gemOCR/README.md

 - Convert the .jpeg files into pages of a PDF file and ask Gemini to OCR each of those pages as a JSON {"key":"value"} pair.
 This is done in batches of less than 80 pages per PDF to avoid hallucinations.
 - ~~Convert and merge the JSON files to plain text and add a {\an8} tag to the upper dialogues.~~ [Not yet]
 - ~~Crate an .ass subtitle fle based on the content and the timings in the filenames~~.
 [Not yet]

-Scanning for subs and manually deleting unwanted screenshots can take a couple of minutes, but the actual OCR process takes only 12 seconds per batch, which is usually less than 1 minute per episode.
-This is by far the fastest and more accurate subtitle OCR method out there, specially if you specify the name of the show in the prompt, but consider using a grammar checker like [LanguageTool](https://languagetool.org/) to detect possible errors.
-Also run the Aegisub grammar checker to manually add the correct names to the dictionary so you can know when a name was incorrectly OCR'ed.

 ## Requirements
 - Windows 10/11 or Linux